Category Archives: Online

 That attitude and philosophy was handy during this wintry recording of the podcast that involved internet glitches and dropped signals.
 Drew rode those waves with a laugh and a smile.
 Whew.
 (And thanks to co-host and audio techie, Don, for stitching it back together.)

-For this podcast about writing on Whidbey Island, we talked less about For Sale ads and more about the books he has written, his time as a journalist, the early era of the now-famous Patagonia company, surfing (the subject of much of his work), how he got to Whidbey, and what he did when he got here.
+For this podcast about Writing On Whidbey Island, we talked less about For Sale ads and more about the books he has written, his time as a journalist, the early era of the now-famous Patagonia company, surfing (the subject of much of his work), how he got to Whidbey, and what he did when he got here.
 Fake spoiler alert: that signature philosophy isn’t theoretical, it’s practical, and has been steering him through an interesting story.

 I’ll leave the storytelling to him, but will mention that it is fun to hear about someone who loves something like surfing can take a talent like writing and create a career in a way that wouldn’t make any textbook.
 Find what you enjoy.
 Find what you can do well.
 And if the two can work together, then celebrate that.
 Listen in for his story of the ride.